Layla090/Layla090/README.md

 Age: teen;
 Located: US;

-Currently_Building: unreleased bracelet hardware project, new personal website, boba olympics comp. by HackClub;
+Currently_Building: unreleased bracelet hardware project, new personal website, and boba olympics comp. by HackClub;
+Outside_of_coding: Campfire Baltimore-
-Outside_coding: Campfire Baltimore--follow us on Instagram @campfire_baltimore to learn more about us!;
+-follow us on Instagram @campfire_baltimore to learn more about us!;
 ```